New York Petite Larceny

 If you have been arrested with others, you will likely be separated.
 They may even say that your friend has confessed, and now you should too.
 This is a common police tactic.
 It is important as with the scenario above to not confess to anything, and contact your New York Criminal Lawyer at your first opportunity.

-At Elliott Adler, P.C., we have an experienced and knowledgeable team of New York Shoplifting Lawyers to help you defend you against a charge of Petite Larceny or other Theft Crime.
+At Barry C. Weiss P.C., we have an experienced and knowledgeable team of New York Shoplifting Lawyers to help you defend you against a charge of Petite Larceny or other Theft Crime.
 When you contact our office, you will receive sound legal guidance and a free consultation.
 Contact us today at 800.696.9529.
 We can meet at a time that is convenient with you in any of our New York City locations, including Manhattan, the Bronx, Queens, or Brooklyn.
 We also have offices in both Nassau County and Suffolk County on Long Island.
 Contact us today for your appointment and to receive your free consultation.